dose-finding/Randomised-bcrm/README.md

 This folder includes files for the paper

-"Radnomized dose-escalation designs for drug combination cancer trials with immunotherapy", Journal of Biopharmaceutical Statistics.
+"Radnomized dose-escalation designs for drug combination cancer trials with immunotherapy".

 The codes are the modification of the functions of the bcrm package by Michael Sweeting available on CRAN https://cran.r-project.org/web/packages/bcrm/.
 The functions of the original package are described in the paper